isomerpages/moe-pasirriscrestsec/pages/Registration for 2026 Secondary 1 at PRCSS.md

 <blockquote>
 <p>(a)&nbsp; All students entering Secondary One in January 2026 will be
 issued with a new Secondary level School Smart Card (SSC).
-MOE will inform the school of the delivery dates in due course.</p>
+MOE will inform the school of the delivery dates in due course.
-<p>(b) While Secondary One students are waiting for their Secondary level
+<br>(b) While Secondary One students are waiting for their Secondary level
 SSCs to be ready, they can continue to use their Primary level SSCs for concessionary travel till further updates from Transitlink office.
 Students can still purchase the Bus Concession Pass (BCP) using their Primary level